 Training for Adoption Competency is a comprehensive training for professionals in the social work, mental health, and child welfare fields.
 The School of Social Work collaborates with the UConn Health Adoption Assistance Program providing technical assistance.
 TAC is a standardized training program developed in collaboration with national experts.
 The program is a rigorously evaluated, competency based, training curriculum that engages students in clinical knowledge and skill building.
 TAC is a 72-hour, 12 session program (1 on-line, 11 face-to-face) followed by 6 monthly group clinical case consultation sessions.

-Travel Study to Puerto Rico and Vieques – enroll in the travel study program to Puerto Rico sponsored by the Puerto Rican & Latin@ Studies Project (PRLSP) in collaboration with the University of Puerto Rico.
+Travel Study to Puerto Rico – enroll in the travel study program to Puerto Rico sponsored by the Puerto Rican & Latin@ Studies Project (PRLSP) in collaboration with the University of Puerto Rico.
 Every two years, a group of comprised of MSW and PhD students, alumni, and community practitioners travel to Puerto Rico for ten days.
 The travel study program is approved for 44 CECs and satisfies the licensing requirements for content on cultural competency and veterans mental health.
 The next Travel Study trip to Puerto Rico will be May/June 2019.